sal55/langs/Modules2021/readme.md

 At the moment I haven't taken it far except revising my current projects just enough to work with this new scheme.

-(Also, the old-style **import**s are still littered through source modules, to allow building with the old compile still.
+(Also, the old-style **import**s are still littered through source modules, to allow building with the old compiler still.
 They are ignored by the new one.)